salmiah-ls/OpenStreetMap-data-scraping-and-Folium-visualization/README.md

 <li> Wiki: https://wiki.openstreetmap.org/</li>

 ## Folium
 `folium` builds on the data wrangling strengths of the Python ecosystem and the mapping strength of the `leaflet.js` library.
-Manipulate data with Python, the visualize it on a Leaflet map via `folium`.
+Manipulate data with Python, then visualize it on a Leaflet map via `folium`.
 Link to `folium`:
 <li>https://python-visualization.github.io/folium/</li>
 <li>https://pypi.org/project/folium/</li>